Tiny-Home-Consulting/Dependiject/README.md

 All documentation is provided via inline doc comments that can be parsed by Xcode.

-To view the documentation in a browser, run `./dochost.sh`.
+The documentation is hosted at <https://dependiject.tinyhomeconsultingllc.com/documentation/>.
+To host it locally, run `./dochost.sh`.
 By default, it will search for an available port to open on, but the port can be set by the environment variable `DOC_PORT`.
-For example, to run it on port 3000, type:
+For example, to run it on port 3000,
+type:
 `DOC_PORT=3000 ./dochost.sh`
 Attempting to run on port 0 will result in the default behavior.